couchbase/couchbase-python-client/README.md

     # fetch a Bucket with subscript
     default_bucket = cb['default']
-    # set a value with subscript (equivilent to .set)
+    # set a value with subscript (nearly equivalent to .set)
     default_bucket['key1'] = 'value1'

     # fetch a bucket with a function
     default_bucket2 = cb.bucket('default')
-    # set a json value with subscript (equivilent to .set)
+    # set a json value with subscript (nearly equivalent to .set)
     default_bucket2['key2'] = {'value':'value2','expiration':0,'flags':10}

     # set a value with a function